 John Daniels is Professor and Chair of the Department of Civil and Environmental Engineering (CEE) at UNC Charlotte.

-The CEE department has approximately 450 undergraduates, 100 graduate students, 25 faculty, and 8 staff.
+As of 2021, the CEE department has 522 undergraduates, 37 MS students, 30 PhD students, 24 faculty, and 8 staff.
 They’re all fantastic.
-Since becoming Chair, CEE has moved into a new $76 million building, received approval for new programs, hired eight new faculty at all levels, had a successful accreditation visit and grew research expenditures several fold.
+Since 2012, CEE has moved into a new $76 million building, received approval for new programs, hired eight new faculty at all levels, had a successful accreditation visit and grew research expenditures several fold.

 Dr. Daniels was a director for two programs (Geomechanics & Geomaterials as well as Geotechnical Engineering) in the Directorate for Engineering, Division of Civil, Mechanical and Manufacturing Innovation at the U.S. National Science Foundation (NSF).
 He was also an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow in the Division of Engineering Education and Centers at NSF.
 From 2014-2020 he chaired the National Ash Management Advisory Board for Duke Energy (https://www.namab.org/).
 Earlier in his career he was a project engineer for TRC Environmental Corporation.
 He is a licensed Professional Engineer (P.E.) in the State of North Carolina.